VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 - Real-time global illumination is not supported, so please use lightmaps.
 Most discrepancies between what looks in Unity window and Vket Cloud are caused by Global Illumination settings.
 - Check if Color Space in Other Settings is set to "Linear"

-The VketCloudSDK recommends to set the environment settings as above.<br>
+The Vket Cloud SDK recommends to set the environment settings as above.<br>
 For details, refer to [Operating Environment](../AboutVketCloudSDK/OperatingEnvironment.md).

 ![UnityGuidelines_1](./img/UnityGuidelines_1.jpg)